Imperial Russian Army: Personnel

 The peacetime strength of the Imperial Army was estimated in 1913 to be around 1,300,000, including 811,000 infantrymen, 133,000 cavalrymen, 209,000 artillerymen (and 3,904 guns), 59,000 engineers, and 88,000 support and auxiliary troops.
 This made it the largest peacetime standing army in Europe on the eve of World War I. The war mobilization in 1914 increased this to 4,500,000 troops, while the officers were increased from 40,000 to 80,000.
 An estimate in 1913 put the total active and reserve troops of the Russian Army at 5,962,396, including first and second line reservists that were never on active duty.

-Before the start of World War I the intake of draftees was around half a million annually.
-For instance, in 1911 a total of 455,000 men were called up for service, out of which 10,000 went to the navy, 14,500 to the border guard, and the remaining 430,500 went to the army.
+Before the start of World War I the intake of conscripts was around half a million annually.
+For instance, in 1911 a total of 455,000 men were called up for service, out of which 10,000 went to the navy, 14,500 to the border guard, and the remaining 430,500 to the army.

 Enlisted

 The decree of 14 January 1874 (Note: Also amended by the decrees of 27 June 1888, 1 February 1893, and 6 July 1912.) mandated military service across the Russian Empire for men between the ages of 21 and 43, with a few exceptions: the Grand Duchy of Finland was exempt from conscription entirely in exchange for an annual financial payment, Cossacks served on their own separate terms, and Muslim populations in territories like Dagestan or Turkestan were also exempt, though they could volunteer in special units and the militia.
 The Christian inhabitants of those lands were still subject to the draft like the Russian population elsewhere.
 Some other small territories were exempt: certain tribes or districts in Arkhangelsk, Orenburg, Stavropol, Astrakhan, and Eastern Siberia.
 Only a few units were recruited using volunteers, otherwise conscription provided most of the troops.
 The post-Crimean War reforms extended conscription to the nobility as enlisted soldiers unless they chose to become an officer.
-Draftees who were called up in the annual lottery could serve for a term of one, two, three, or six years, depending on their education level.
-The 1874 conscription law replaced earlier practice of drafting peasants into lifetime service, instead having short-term conscripts, which created a pool of reservists that could be mobilized in wartime.
+Conscripts who were called up in the annual lottery could serve for a term of one, two, three, or six years, depending on their education level.
+The 1874 conscription law replaced earlier practice of drafting peasants into lifetime service.
+Having short-term conscripts also created a pool of reservists that could be mobilized in wartime.